Executive Leadership Team

 Safe Horizon is managed by fiercely dedicated individuals who bring expertise, compassion and thought leadership to our work.

-Juan joined Safe Horizon as the Vice President of Human Resources in January 2016.
-He is responsible for all human resources strategic, operational, and administrative goals, policies and practices, including overseeing employee relations, staffing, compensation, benefits, training and staff development.
-Juan previously served as the Associate Director, Human Resources at the Rockefeller Foundation a respected one hundred and two year old global philanthropic organization, whose mission is to promote the well-being of humanity throughout the world via building resilience and advancing inclusive economies.
-Prior to joining the Rockefeller Foundation, he was the Director of Human Resources at the Foundation Center, the leading source of information about philanthropy worldwide.
-Juan is also the president of the Human Resources Professional Association of Nonprofit Organizations (better known as HR PANO), which is dedicated to advancing proficiency in the human resources field for its members and their organizations within the nonprofit community.
+Juan joined Safe Horizon in 2016.
+Juan is responsible for all human resources strategic, operational, and administrative goals, policies, and practices, including overseeing employee relations, staffing, compensation, benefits, training, and staff development.
+He previously served as the Associate Director, Human Resources at the Rockefeller Foundation a respected one hundred and two-year-old global philanthropic organization, whose mission is to promote the well-being of humanity throughout the world via building resilience and advancing inclusive economies.
+Prior to joining the Rockefeller Foundation, Juan was the Director of Human Resources at the Foundation Center, the leading source of information about philanthropy worldwide.
+He is also the president of the Human Resources Professional Association of Nonprofit Organizations (better known as HR PANO), which is dedicated to advancing proficiency in the human resources field for its members and their organizations within the nonprofit community.
 Juan received his BBA degree from Baruch College.

 Vagnes De La Rosa joined Safe Horizon in 2014.
 Vagnes has over a decade of management experience in the non-profit sector, specializing in youth development and leadership programs.
 Vagnes was previously a deputy director of the Sports and Arts in Schools Foundation, where he was responsible for 24 college readiness programs.
 He has also worked as a management consultant, trainer and motivational speaker.
 Vagnes is passionate about working with the community, especially for those who sometimes need a little extra support.
 He received a MPA in Non-Profit Management from Baruch College's School of Public Affairs and a BA in Psychology from the University of Rochester.